-To learn more about how to find the right dosage for you, review our blog post on determining the right CBD tincture dosage for anxiety here.
+To learn more about how to find the right dosage for you, review our blog post on determining the right Turmeric CBD Oil dosage for anxiety here.

 While we are still at the dawn of research regarding the way CBD and turmeric work together, there is enough evidence to encourage further review.
 While CBD is especially stress-reducing, the antioxidant and anti-inflammatory properties of turmeric may help your CBD work a lot harder at providing relief from anxiety symptoms.

 It’s strongly recommended you do not take CBD on an empty stomach.
 This is not only because you may experience nausea by doing so, but orally-ingested CBD requires digestion to occur in order to reach the bloodstream, so if there’s nothing in your stomach to trigger this, the bioavailability will be low.
 Instead, take CBD with a light snack.
 Since CBD is a fat-soluble compound, it’s especially recommended to have a high-fat snack, like nuts, avocados, and fatty fish.